jojie-m/REACT-DATA-APP/README.md

 # REACT-DATA-APP
-a simple webapp for a data/ internet service provision company
+a webapp for a data/ internet service provision company

 # Getting started
 install the zip file and re-arrange the folders with src file being inside the public folder.